 Smith, Barry, Igor Papakin, and Katherine Munn.
 2004.
 “Bodily Systems and the Spatial-Functional Structure of the Human Body.”
 In Ontologies in Medicine: Proceedings of the Workshop on Medical Ontologies, Rome, October 2003, edited by Domenico M. Pisanelli.
 Amsterdam: IOS Press.

-Smith, Barry, and John Searle.
-2003.
-“The Construction of Social Reality: An Exchange.”
-American Journal of Economics and Sociology 62, no. 2: 285–309.
-Also published in Laurence Moss and David Koepsell, eds., Searle on the Institutions of Social Reality (Oxford: Blackwell, 2003).